 This has never been more important as The Big Issue endures the toughest time in our 29-year history.
 The Covid-19 lockdown in England means 1,000 vendors are currently off the streets and unable to sell the magazine while vendors in Wales and Scotland have seen their sales go down, as previously busy high streets have all but emptied out.

-Our Ambassadors are therefore calling on the public to urgently support us and our vendors at a time of crisis by subscribing, buying a gift subscription from your local vendor or donating to our urgent Christmas Appeal.
+Our Ambassadors are therefore calling on the public to urgently support us and our vendors at a time of crisis over the next 100 days.
+Find out more here.

 Renowned actor Christopher Eccleston is a long term supporter of The Big Issue and first appeared on the cover of The Big Issue in 1996 – before his role in Our Friends In The North.
 He’s been interviewed countless times since for the magazine, has also featured in our showpiece Letter To My Younger Self feature and even invited The Big Issue to his house to talk about our 25th birthday in 2016.
 On becoming an Ambassador, Eccleston said: “I remember when it was launched.
 And to see something like The Big Issue born makes you proud.
 Because you feel like the social conscience of the nation is active…So the first thing I’d like to say as an Ambassador is that if you’ve always supported your vendor, in almost 30 years of The Big Issue’s existence, please continue to do so.
 Because it’s even worse now.
 And if it’s worse for you, you can only imagine how much worse it is for people living on the streets.
 We’ve got to get that message out there… I’ve been very moved and very touched to join The Big Issue.
 When I start thinking about this great creation that I’m becoming a small part of, it’s an honour.”